multiversx/mx-ledger-nano/README.md

 ## Building and installing

+Before proceeding with the installation, please make sure your device is up-to-date with the latest firmware.

 To build and install the app on your Nano S, you must first set up the environment:

 ```$ source prepare-devenv s```